 University of Saskatchewan

-The Department of Anesthesia does not accept medical students as volunteer researchers.
-Students who are interested in research are advised to apply to the College of Medicine Dean's Summer Student projects located here.
+The Department of Anesthesiology does not accept medical students as volunteer researchers.
+Students who are interested in research are invited to apply to the College of Medicine Dean's Summer Student projects located here.

 If you would like to contact us we may be reached as follows: